 During a summer period (June – August), enrolled undergraduate degree-seeking students at other institutions may be invited by Stanford faculty or schools to join a research laboratory as an Undergraduate Visiting Research Intern.
 Invitations are valid for summer term only and can begin as early as June 1, but may not exceed the 10-week summer term.

 To be eligible to attend Stanford as an Undergraduate Visiting Research Intern, participants must be a currently enrolled, matriculated, degree-seeking student for at least two years at the bachelor’s level in a U.S. college or university accredited by a regional accrediting association or at an international college or university of recognized standing.

-Participation is contingent upon the approval of Graduate Admissions, Office of the University Registrar.
+Participation is contingent upon the approval of Graduate Admissions, Student and Academic Services.

 The host department is the liaison between the Undergraduate Visiting Research Intern applicant and the Graduate Admissions Office.
 As such, it is the department’s responsibility to gather the necessary materials, complete the form, work with the intern to develop the purpose and scope of the internship, and send the information and the request to Graduate Admissions.